 He adds that in the case of the iPhone 4, too, it's a mutually beneficial communication set up.
 "A brand like Apple doesn't need to advertise heavily.
 It gets whatever little advertisement it needs from its service providers, who in turn ride on the image of the iconic phone brand to gain mileage," he explains.

-Pops adds that ultimately, it is the consumer who benefits from such communication because "they get their favourite handsets at affordable prices when they buy them through the service provider."Think you can write a better article than this one?
-If you want to be a full-time journalist with us, send your CV to email@example.com.
+Pops adds that ultimately, it is the consumer who benefits from such communication because "they get their favourite handsets at affordable prices when they buy them through the service provider."Have a look at the winning agencies' work portfolio for Digital Agency Awards 2014.
 Major stories over the last 30 days